 That was a long time ago, and Dad and I have both come a long way, since then.
 He’s loosened up in his old age, and really found his stride.
 He laughs easily, and often.
-He runs and plays and chases his Grandkids, and since Mom died, I see him a lot more, and I love it.
+He adores his Grandkids, and since Mom died, I see him a lot more, and I love it.
 The years have changed me, too.
 I see him now not just for who he is, but for who he used to be.
 I see him through a parent’s eyes, and that changes the view dramatically.

 I know what it cost him that day to tell me he was proud.
 I know how hard it was for him to stand up, to speak up, and to put it in words.
 I cherish those words now, in a way that would never have occurred to me then.

 When I was four, we met him in Germany, at the airport.
 He’d just been assigned to a new military base, and finally left his tour of duty in Viet Nam to join us there.
 I saw him in the waiting area, behind a waist-high gate where they gathered to process the new arrivals.
 Mom told me and my brothers that we’d have to wait for Daddy to get finished.
 I didn’t want to wait.
 This was my Daddy – I knew because I kissed his picture every night.
 He’d been gone so long, I didn’t remember much else, but there he was, and I couldn’t stop myself.
 I jumped and I ran and I dodged people trying to stop me and I clambered over the gate and I launched myself into his arms.